 2.1 Title: Air Interface for Broadband Wireless Access Systems: Amendment for Small Cell Backhaul (SCB) Applications

 5.2.b.
 Scope of the project: This project will develop an amendment specifying enhancements to the WirelessMAN-OFDMA air interface for effective use in small cell backhaul applications.
 It will focus on bands below 11 GHz, particularly below 6 GHz.
 It will add 256QAM, 512QAM, and 1024QAM options in both uplink and downlink, with 4x4 MIMO in both directions.
-Significantly latency improvements will be attained.
+Significant latency improvements will be attained.
 The solution will be tailored to use in fixed deployment using the Ethernet Convergence Sublayer.

 5.5 Need for the Project: As the spectral efficiency of wireless links approaches its theoretical limits, and with the data traffic requirements continuing to grow rapidly, cell density and cooperation among base stations must increase in order to further improve network capacity and efficiently manage radio resources.
 Multi-tier access network architecture consisting of macrocells and a variety of overlaid smaller cells provides an approach towards solving the problem, allowing low cost per bit and efficiently utilizing all spectral resources in the system.
-Some such systems will be deploying using radio access technology outside the realm of IEEE 802.16.
-In such cases, IEEE Std 802.16, as enhanced, can provide an excellent tool for providing wireless backhaul to the small cells, allowing them to be positioned for optimal performance without regarding to the availability of high-capacity wired backhaul.
+Some such systems will be deployed using radio access technology outside the realm of IEEE 802.16.
+In such cases, IEEE Std 802.16, as enhanced, can provide an excellent tool for providing wireless backhaul to the small cells, allowing them to be positioned for optimal performance without regard to the availability of high-capacity wired backhaul.

 Study Group Renewal